-2. Make sure your toddler is well rested the day of the photoshoot.
+Make sure your toddler is well rested on the day of the photoshoot.
 The night before is not the night to stay up extra late for family time.
 Do not let them nap in the car on the way to the car.
 Toddlers need time to wake up (just like us adults).
-If they were asleep just a few minutes before pictures, they will not have time to adjust.
+If they were asleep just a few minutes before the pictures, they will not have time to adjust.
 Think about the time of day your child is the happiest.
 If they are most playful and smiley at 10 A.M.
 That would be the time to schedule a shoot.
-A happy toddler is a well-rested and (well fed-see the next tip!) toddler.
+A happy toddler is well-rested (and well fed-see the next tip!).

-4. Don’t say cheese!
+Don’t say cheese!
 When a child says “cheese,” they lack the authentic smile that we are looking for.
 Their smile becomes forced and unnatural, and you want to see genuine happiness.
-Instead find a way to make them laugh or smile.
-Play a game of peek-a-boo, put a stuffed animal on your head and sneeze....
-Anything that you can think of to get a real smile.
+Instead, find a way to make them laugh or smile.
+Play a game of peek-a-boo, put a stuffed animal on your head and sneeze… Anything that you can think of to get a real smile.

-7. Although it is nice to get some photos of their beautiful smiles while they look at the camera, not every picture needs to capture them smiling.
-You can get some amazing photos of children looking off into the distance, or playing with at toy.
+Although it is nice to get some photos of their beautiful smiles while they look at the camera, not every picture needs to capture them smiling.
+You can get some amazing photos of children looking off into the distance or playing with a toy.
 The possibilities are endless, with a little creativity.

-9. Give them somewhere to sit or something to hang on to.
+Give them somewhere to sit or something to hang on to.
 Bring a chair or stool for younger children to sit on/hold on to.
-Younger toddlers can be unstable, and need assistance sitting or standing.
+Younger toddlers can be unstable and need assistance sitting or standing.
 A chair may help them stay still a few seconds longer.
-Also consider giving them something to hold in their hands.
-If you are outside at a park give your toddler a flower or leaf.
+Also, consider giving them something to hold in their hands.
+If you are outside at a park, give your toddler a flower or leaf.
 It will create an interesting photo, and it may keep them still a few moments longer.
 You can always edit out any of these items later.

-10. Your child may be nervous at the beginning of their photo shoot To ease their fears, take a few quick photos of the.
-Then give them the opportunity to see themselves in your camera.
-They will probably be more willing to cooperate, if they can see the results.
+Your child may be nervous at the beginning of their photoshoot.
+To ease their fears, take a few quick photos of them.
+Then allow them to see themselves in your camera.
+They will probably be more willing to cooperate if they can see the results.
 They may even ask to see themselves throughout the photo session.